rdrrichards/QIQO.Core.Ng.Coverage/README.md

 `const context = require.context('../app', true, /\.ts$/);`

-This (above) is directly from fisrt reference below.
+This (above) is directly from first reference below.

 Next, I replaced the *ClientApp/test/karma.conf.js* content with this: